People in the Northeast could prevent a Covid-19 surge like the one in the South by following these measures, Fauci says - Local News 8

 By Madeline Holcombe, CNN

-“It is within our power, and within our grasp, to prevent that from occurring,” Fauci, the director of the National Institute of Allergy and Infectious Diseases, told CNN’s Wolf Blitzer Monday.
+“It is within our power, and within our grasp, to prevent that from occurring,” Fauci, director of the National Institute of Allergy and Infectious Diseases, told CNN on Monday.

 The way to do it, he said, is by utilizing mitigation measures like wearing masks indoors and in schools, as well as increasing vaccination rates.